- What Is It?

 The following medications are typically reserved for patients with symptoms that do not improve with the previously mentioned treatments:

 - Alosetron (Lotronex) is a restricted drug approved only for short-term treatment of women with severe, chronic, diarrhea-predominant IBS (IBS-D) who have failed to respond to conventional IBS therapy.
 Fewer than 5% of people with irritable bowel syndrome have the severe form, and only a fraction of people with severe IBS have the diarrhea-predominant type.
 Alosetron was removed from the United States market but was reintroduced with new restrictions approved by the FDA in 2002.
 Physicians must be registered with the pharmaceutical manufacturer in order to prescribe the medication.
 Serious and unpredictable gastrointestinal side effects (including some that resulted in death) were reported in association with its use following its original approval.
-The safety and efficacy of alosetron has not been sufficiently studied in men; therefore, the FDA has not approved the drug for treatment of IBS in men.
+The safety and efficacy of alosetron have not been sufficiently studied in men; therefore, the FDA has not approved the drug for the treatment of IBS in men.

-- Rifaximin (Xifaxan) is an antibiotic medication for IBS-D that works by reducing or altering gut bacteria, and it can improve symptoms of bloating and diarrhea after a 10 to 14 day course of treatment.
+- Rifaximin (Xifaxan) is an antibiotic medication for IBS-D that works by reducing or altering gut bacteria, and it can improve symptoms of bloating and diarrhea after a 10 to 14-day course of treatment.
 Some patients require retreatment at higher doses for symptom relief.

 - Eluxadoline (Viberzi) is another newer medication for IBS-D that helps reduce abdominal pain and improves stool consistency in adults.